This garlic-herb roasted chicken is infused with my homemade garlic and herbs infused butter is juicy, delicious, and so easy to make.

 - Recipe FAQs

 What Type Of Chicken is Best For Roasting?

-Broilers, roasters, cornish hens are all excellent for roasting.
+Broilers, roasters, and cornish hens are all excellent for roasting.
 Depending on the recipe, you can choose whole chickens, wings, breasts, thighs, drumsticks, legs, quarters, halves, or ground chicken.

 Choose plump, well-shaped chicken with smooth skin, firm flesh and a fresh smell.